Office of the Dead

 The Office of the Dead or Office for the Dead (in Latin, Officium Defunctorum) is a prayer cycle of the Canonical Hours in the Catholic Church, Anglican Church and Lutheran Church, said for the repose of the soul of a decedent.
-It is the proper reading on All Souls' Day (normally November 2) for all departed souls (Purgatory), and can be a votive office on other days when said for a particular decedent.
+It is the proper reading on All Souls' Day (normally November 2) for all departed souls, and can be a votive office on other days when said for a particular decedent.
 The work is composed of different psalms, scripture, prayers and other parts, divided into The Office of Readings, Lauds, Daytime Prayer, Vespers and Compline.

-In the Mass of Paul VI
+In the postconciliar form

 The current form, according to the 2000 Liturgia Horaria (Liturgy of the Hours) editio typica altera (second typical edition) includes the normal cycle of a typical ferial office, namely an Office of Readings (Matins), Morning Prayer (Lauds), Daytime Prayer (Midmorning Prayer (Terce), Midday Prayer (Sext), or Midafternoon Prayer (None)), and Evening Prayer (Vespers).
 The final hour, Night Prayer (Compline), is taken from Sunday.
 The Office of Readings includes Psalms 40 [39]: 2-14, 17-18 (this psalm selection is split between verses 9 and 10 into two sections, to keep the character of threefold cycle of Psalms for the hour); and 42 [41].
 These psalms are followed by two longer readings which are variable and come from one of multiple options.
 Morning Prayer (Lauds) includes Psalm 51 [50], the Canticle of Hezekiah (Isaiah 38:10-14, 17-20), and either Psalm 146 [145] or 150.
 These are followed by a short reading, a responsory, the Canticle of Zechariah (Benedictus) and the intercessions (preces).
 Daytime Prayer consists of Psalms 70 [69], 85 [84], and 86 [85].
 These are followed by a short reading and a versicle which vary depending on which of the little hours are being used for Daytime Prayer.
 Evening Prayer (Vespers) includes Psalms 121 [120], 130 [129], and a canticle from Philippians, known sometimes as the Kenotic Hymn (Phil 2:6-11).
 This is followed by a short reading, a responsory, the Canticle of Mary (Magnificat), and the intercessions (preces).
 The hour of Night Prayer (Compline) is taken from Sunday after Evening Prayer II (Second Vespers).

-In the Tridentine Mass
+In the preconciliar form

-This office, as it exists in the Roman Rite up to and including the current 1960 Roman Breviary, is composed of First Vespers, Mass, Matins, and Lauds.
-The editor is not known, but the office as it existed before the alternative was no older than from 7th or 8th century.
-A well-known refrain from the cycle is Timor mortis conturbat me, "The fear of death disturbs me" or, more colloquially, "I am scared to death of dying".
-The word dirge comes from the cycle.
+This office, as it exists in the Roman Rite up to and including the 1960 Roman Breviary, is composed of First Vespers (known as The Placébo from the first word of its opening antiphon) Matins and Lauds (traditional known together as The Dírige from the opening antiphon of the first nocturn of Matins), and the Mass (known as The Requiem from the first word of its proper opening chant, or Introit).
+The author is not known, but the office as it existed before the alternative was no older than the 7th or 8th century.
+A well-known refrain from the cycle is Timor mortis conturbat me, "The fear of death disturbs me" or, more colloquially, "I am scared of dying".
+The word dirge is a derivative from Dírige, the name of the Matins Laudes section of the cycle.